Chart Color Schemes

 Macksville - Scotts Head is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Macksville-Scotts Head, as per the 2016 census, had a cultural diversity below average.
-Its population was predominantly Australian-born citizens with English spoken exclusively at home: 91.4%, 90.7%, and 95.9% respectively.
-Christianity was the primary religion, comprising 55.7%.
+Macksville-Scotts Head, as per the 2016 Census, had a cultural diversity index of below average.
+Its population was predominantly Australian-born citizens with English spoken at home: 91.4%, 90.7%, and 95.9% respectively.
+Christianity was the dominant religion, practiced by 55.7%.

 Frequently Asked Questions - Diversity